blog.png

 Top tips for improving your questioning skills

-• The inappropriate use of a closed question once conversation is flowing can stop a valuable dialogue dead in its tracks and is best avoided.
+• The inappropriate use of a closed question once a conversation is flowing can stop a valuable dialogue dead in its tracks and is best avoided.

 • Always ensure that, whatever type of question you may be asking, you allow sufficient time for the respondent to answer fully.